amintimany/iris-io/README.md

 - `coin.v` - Verifies the *coin toss* concurrent data structure.

 ## Axioms used

+Note that axioms below reported by coqchk starting with "iris." are not axioms; coqchk gets confused by the module system of Coq.

 ```
 $ coqchk -o -R . iris_io -silent -admit stdpp.pretty iris_io.erasure iris_io.coin